Ohh-Raven/ohh_IP/README.md

 # Ohh_IP - OhMyZsh Theme for CTFs
-A Oh-My-Zsh theme for CTFs
+A theme designed for CTFs (Capture The Flag) Challenges.
+Includes decorators for ip address and git status.

 ## Overview / Screenshot
 ![Demo-SC](demo-shell.png)